8 Powerful Tips for Speaking With Confidence and Authority

 What do you think?

 Speaking with confidence and authority is not always easy.
-Even if you have the perfect stance, a well-planned speech and weeks of practice under your belt, you will probably still feel butterflies in your stomach.
+Even if you have the perfect stance, a well-planned speech and weeks of practice under your belt, you will probably still feel butterflies in your stomach when public speaking.
 What tips do you recommend for upping ones speaking confidence?

 This article was written by Jelena Milutinovic on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: Forbes and Inc.